Knights Valley AVA

+Knights Valley is an American Viticultural Area (AVA) located in Sonoma County, California encompassing an approximate 5.3 mi long by 1.8 mi wide valley landform named Knights Valley.

+Establishment

-Knights Valley is an American Viticultural Area (AVA) located in Sonoma County, California.
-As one of the five original viticultural areas in the county, Knights Valley was established on October 21, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by The Knights Valley Wine-Growers Committee, an organization of grape/wine industry members, signed by 16 persons, to establish a viticultural area in northeastern Sonoma County named "Knights Valley."
+As one of the Sonoma's five original viticultural areas, Knights Valley was established as the nation's 51st, the state's 33rd and the county's fifth appellation on October 21, 1983, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by The Knights Valley Wine-Growers Committee, an organization of grape/wine industry members and signed by 16 persons, proposing a viticultural area in northeastern Sonoma County named "Knights Valley."